IkramUdDoula/hashbase/README.md

 - **shadcn/ui** - Beautiful UI components
 - **Express** - Backend server
 - **Google APIs** - Gmail integration
+- **Netlify API** - Deploy monitoring
 - **Lucide React** - Icon library

 ## Security Notes

 - Gmail credentials are stored locally in `token.json`
+- Netlify access token is stored in `.env` file
 - The `.env` file contains sensitive information and should never be committed to version control
 - OAuth tokens are refreshed automatically by the Google API client
+- All API calls are proxied through the backend server to keep credentials secure

 ## Troubleshooting

-### "Not authenticated" error
+### Gmail Widget Issues

+**"Not authenticated" error**
 - Make sure you've completed the Gmail authentication process
 - Check that `token.json` exists in the project root
-- Try re-authenticating by deleting `token.json` and following step 5 again
+- Try re-authenticating by deleting `token.json` and clicking the login button

+**No emails showing**
+- Check the browser console for errors
+- Verify your Gmail account has unread emails
+- Ensure the Gmail API is enabled in Google Cloud Console

+### Netlify Widget Issues

+**"Not configured" error**
+- Ensure `NETLIFY_ACCESS_TOKEN` is set in your `.env` file
+- Verify the token is valid and has not expired
+- Check that you have Netlify sites in your account

+**No deploys showing**
+- Verify you have sites with deploys in your Netlify account
+- Check the browser console for errors
+- Try refreshing manually with the refresh button

+### General Issues

-### Backend server not connecting
+**Backend server not connecting**
 - Ensure the backend server is running on port 3001
 - Check that `VITE_API_URL` in `.env` matches your backend URL
 - Verify no other application is using port 3001

-### No emails showing
+**Widgets not updating**
+- Check your internet connection
+- Verify the backend server is running
-- Check the browser console for errors
+- Check browser console for network errors
-- Verify your Gmail account has unread emails
-- Ensure the Gmail API is enabled in Google Cloud Console

 ## License